r3dact3d/r3dact3d.github.io/index.md

 ## My Skills

 I specialize in:

-- Designing, implementing, and maintaining Red Hat Linux-based solutions.
+- Designing, implementing, and maintaining Red Hat based solutions.
 - Deploying and managing Red Hat Enterprise Linux (RHEL) systems and associated infrastructure.
-- Container orchestration tools such as Kubernetes, OpenShift, and CloudForms.
+- Container orchestration tools such as Kubernetes and OpenShift.
-- Architecting cloud platforms like AWS, Google Cloud Platform (GCP), Microsoft Azure, and VMware vSphere.
+- Architecting cloud platforms like AWS, Google Cloud Platform (GCP), Microsoft Azure, and Hybrid Infrastructures.
 - Python, Ansible, Puppet, Chef, or other configuration management tools for automation purposes.
 - Problem-solving and collaborating in a team.
 - Documenting, presenting, and training others on solutions.
 - DevOps practices, including CI/CD pipelines, GitOps methodologies, and infrastructure as code (IaC) principles.
+- API integration and Data **manipulation** and Generative AI

 ## Featured Projects